 “The generation is rooted in exciting technology,” Hartshorn says.
 “What we are doing is marrying this clinical discovery to an engineered product that meets an actual want and that clients will sincerely adopt.”

-Solving a thousand million-greenback enterprise assignment
+Solving a thousand-million-dollar enterprise assignment

 The Xibus group desires to nail their product right off the bat.